tslashw/tubeplay/README.md

-# ytplay
+# tubeplay

-**ytplay** is a simple CLI Python tool that lets you instantly open a YouTube playlist from a list of video URLs or launch a random video from the list, right in your default browser.
+**tubeplay** is a simple CLI Python tool that lets you instantly open a YouTube playlist from a list of video URLs or launch a random video from the list, right in your default browser.

 No API keys, no setup bullshit, just run and watch.